 As a general 'preparing to study' guide we recommend:

-NB Copies of all core texts are in the University Library and also for sale in the Blackwells Bookshop on campus.
+NB Copies of all core texts are in the University Library but are also available to order online or at local bookshops.

 We are committed to providing equal opportunites and welcome applications from everyone without regard to any disability - it is your academic ability that is key.
 Once you are here, the University provides a specialist disability support unit, which you can go to for an individual assessment and they will ensure that appropriate support is put in place for you according to your needs.
 This will be confidential to you, the Departmental Disability Advisor, your personal supervisor and selected other staff on a strict "need to know" basis only.

-The University has recently built a brand new "Sports Village" on Heslington East campus which has many state of the art features, including 8-lane 25 m swimming pool, fitness suite, spa, etc. On the Heslington West campus there is also the Sports Centre which as well as having gyms, squash courts and indoor pitches, also has a running track and floodlit all-weather pitches.
+The University has recently built a brand new "Sports Village" on Campus East which has many state of the art features, including 8-lane 25 m swimming pool, fitness suite, spa, etc. On Campus West there is also the Sports Centre which as well as having gyms, squash courts and indoor pitches, also has a running track and floodlit all-weather pitches.